OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/requirement-sets/identity-api-requirement-sets.md

 ## IdentityAPI 1.1

 The Single Sign On IdentityAPI 1.1 is the first version of the API.
-For details about the API, see the `getAccessTokenAsync` method in th [Office.Auth](../../docs-ref-autogen/office/office.auth.yml) reference topic.
+For details about the API, see the `getAccessTokenAsync` method in the [Office.Auth](/javascript/api/office/office.auth) reference topic.

 ## See also